-The best vegetarian restaurants in LA
+The best vegetarian restaurants in L.A.

 Stepping into Elf Cafe makes you feel like you’ve stumbled into the ideal Echo Park dinner party; the interior is dimly lit, punctuated by lush plants and textured art, and the organic, local food is thoughtful and nuanced.
-This pioneer of the (now ubiquitous) kale salad continues to boldly forge forward—roasted tomatoes left on the vine balance beautifully with a full-bodied sheep feta ($15); the blackened heart of romaine Caesar salad begs to be picked up and eaten by hand, manners be damned ($12); and the carefully assembled, sustainable and biodynamic wine list is eclectic and enticing.
-Oh, and they finally accept credit cards.
+This pioneer of the now-ubiquitous kale salad continues to boldly forge forward—an earthy, salty Greek risotto with kalamata olives and zucchini is a master class of salinity with all of that Aegean sheep’s cheese ($22); the house-baked breads are a thing of beauty, with or without the gluten ($13); and the carefully assembled, sustainable and biodynamic wine list is eclectic and enticing.
+Oh, and they now accept credit cards.

-Ring the doorbell on the heavy metal gate and you’ll be buzzed into a wholly unexpected patio full of twinkly lights—an oasis in the middle of a nondescript stretch of Sunset—and diners in many variations of yoga pants.
+Ring the doorbell on the heavy metal gate and you’ll be buzzed into a wholly unexpected patio full of twinkly lights—an oasis hidden along a stretch of Sunset—and diners in many variations of yoga pants.
 Paru’s serves South Indian food, redolent with spices and herbs that permeate the restaurant’s interior in a warm, piquant cloud that hits you as soon as you enter.
-The full dinners are the best way to try everything: Indian Thali ($14.95) gives you a selection of puri, two curries, sambar (a lentil gravy), rasam (a yogurt-based soup), papad (lentil crackers), pickles and dessert; while the Queen Paru is a creamier choice, with coconut chutney, raitha and ghee to accompany your paper-thin dosa (rice flour crepe) and idli (a savory rice and lentil cake).
+The full dinners are the best way to try everything: Indian Thali ($14.95) gives you a selection of puri, two curries, sambar (a lentil gravy), rasam (a yogurt-based soup), papad (lentil crackers), pickles and dessert; while the Queen Paru ($13.95) is a creamier choice, with coconut chutney, raitha and ghee to accompany your paper-thin dosa (rice flour crepe) and idli (a savory rice and lentil cake).

 Yes, Shojin is eccentric.
-Located on the third floor of an indoor mall in Little Tokyo, this pretty Japanese restaurant has very specific instructions for seating and bag placement: handbags are placed in a designated basket next to your table and a portfolio of exuberant pro-vegan cartoons make an appearance at the beginning of the menu.
-But almost everything on that bill of fare is excellent and instead of wheat-based faux meats, Shojin uses tofu and tempeh, along with an interesting range of veggie and grain substitutions.
-For example, a mix of quinoa, miso and vegan-mayo make for an interesting and tasty topping on the traditional Dynamite roll, which we can’t get enough.
+Located on the third floor of an indoor mall in Little Tokyo and on a sleepy corner in Culver City, this pretty Japanese restaurant has very specific instructions for seating and bag placement: Handbags are placed in a designated basket next to your table.
+Almost everything on the bill of fare is excellent, and instead of wheat-based faux meats, Shojin uses tofu and tempeh, along with an interesting range of veggie and grain substitutions.
+For example, a mix of quinoa, miso and vegan-mayo make for an interesting and tasty topping on the traditional Dynamite roll, of which we can’t get enough.
 Other Japanese dishes are easily vegan, such as versions of tempura, fried shishito peppers and seaweed salad, as well as savory ramen and miso soup.